olbat/misc/slides/advanced-git/index.md

 # About

-This slides are using resources from the [Pro Git](https://git-scm.com/book) book [isbn:1430218339] which is licensed under the Creative Commons v3.0 (by-nc-sa) license.
+This slides are using resources from the [Pro Git](https://git-scm.com/book) book [isbn:1430218339]
+which is licensed under the Creative Commons v3.0 (by-nc-sa) license.

 The sources of the book can be found at https://github.com/progit/progit2 .

-The sources of the slides can be found at https://github.com/olbat/misc/tree/master/slides/advanced-git .
+The sources of this slides can be found at https://github.com/olbat/misc/tree/HEAD/slides/advanced-git .

 ---